MusicBucket/musicbucket-bot/README.rst

 -  ``/stats`` Retrieves an user list with a links counter for the current chat.
 -  ``@music_bucket_bot artist|album|track name`` Search for an artist,
-   an album or a track and add it to the list.
+   an album or a track and send it to the chat.

 **Official bot** => ``@music_bucket_bot``